A Timeline of Our Federation's Milestones

 2012: Jewish Community Foundation's new Create a Jewish Legacy campaign quickly engages 15 inaugural local synagogues, schools and agency partners to strengthen the future of our Jewish community.

-Federation’s most prestigious annual fundraising event is named for Phyllis and Harvey Sandler and their family, the largest donors in the history of the Federation’s Annual Campaign.
+Federation’s most prestigious annual fundraising event is named for Phyllis and Harvey Sandler and their family, to honor their extraordinary commitment to our Annual Campaign and community.

 2013: The Business & Professional (B&P) Division is reestablished, quickly becoming the place to be for premium learning and networking among residents in a wide array of fields.